1. Beginning your studies:

 Do we offer English tutoring for high schoolers or similar?

 Unfortunately, the student representatives cannot offer tutoring lessons in English for students.
-If you are looking for English tutoring, feel free to post an offer/request in one of our Facebook groups or put a notice on one of the advertisement boards at the English Department.
+If you are looking for English tutoring, feel free to post an offer/request in our Facebook group or put a notice on one of the advertisement boards at the English Department.
 There are plenty of English students who are willing to tutor.

 What is the “Handbuch für Lehrende”?

 This is the official manual for teaching staff of our university.
 It is freely available for everyone to read here (PDF; unfortunately only available in German).
-Some aspects of the manual, for example the information obligation of teachers, the difference between ECTS and semester hours (Semesterstunden), registration and de-registration, are also of interest for students, so we encourage you to take a look at it.
+Some aspects of the manual, for example the information obligation of teachers, the difference between ECTS and semester hours (Semesterstunden), registration and de-registration, are also of interest for students, so we encourage you to take a look.

 Where can I connect with my fellow students outside of classes?

-The student representatives manage two groups for the English department: Anglistik Wien and STV Anglistik.
+The student representatives manage a facebook group for the English department: Anglistik Wien.
 Here you can find support, ask questions, exchange notes, compare experiences concerning professors and courses, and find information about upcoming events.
+We also offer a multitude of clubs and societies which you can find here.